WebBreacher/WhatsMyName/README.md

 See [CONTRIBUTING](CONTRIBUTING.md)

 ## Command Line Arguments
-If you just want to run this script to check user names on sites and don't wish to use it in combination with another tool (like https://whatsmyname.app and/or Spiderfoot), then you can use the included Python 3 script, `what-is-my-name.py` as shown below.
+If you just want to run this script to check user names on sites and don't wish to use it in combination with another tool (like https://whatsmyname.app or one noted above), then you can use the Python script [@yooper](https://github.com/yooper/) made for us, `what-is-my-name.py` as shown below.

-There are quite a few command line options available
+There are quite a few command line options available:

+- Check for the user yooper, print out in a table format into console

+`python whats_my_name.py -u yooper -c social --format table`

 - Check for the users yooper and maxim, defaults to outputing json to stdout, only returns the found results.